File Naming Conventions for Individuals and Teams

 This is a simple life hack.
 The timestamp should be a series of 8 numbers that start with the 4-digit year and ends with the 2-digit day (e.g., YYYYMMDD).
 If timestamps are written as DD-MM-YYYY, MM-DD-YYYY, or the timestamp is spelled out they get mixed up like dirty socks in the hamper.

 Computers automatically sort files based on numerical values.
-If everything proceeding the timestamp is the same, then the most recent version of the file will be very easy to locate.
+If everything preceding the timestamp is the same, then the most recent version of the file will be very easy to locate.

 When I have a running log of recurring meeting notes or presentations for a project, I start my file names and presentations with the date.
 Not only does this make it easy to find the latest file, but it also creates a really beautiful timeline of what the team has been working on.